Development of Red Dead Redemption 2: Technical and gameplay development

 Red Dead Redemption 2 is the first game from Rockstar built specifically for the PlayStation 4 and Xbox One.
 Rockstar had tested the technical capabilities of the consoles when porting Grand Theft Auto V from the PlayStation 3 and Xbox 360.
 Once the team defined the limitations, they determined areas requiring focus: according to graphics technical director Alex Hadjadj, "things like a global lighting solution, atmospheric effects, or post processing and presentation".
 Red Dead Redemption 2 allowed for about 10 times the amount of animations over Grand Theft Auto V due to the additional memory of the consoles.
 While Grand Theft Auto V required dense crowds in the city streets, Red Dead Redemption 2 demanded populated towns with identifiable characters.
 Technical director Phil Hooker said the number of animations required for individual character reactions was unlike any previous Rockstar game.

 Rockstar overhauled its entire animation system to achieve more believable human and animal behavior on the new generation of consoles.
 A significant range of animations was added for enemy artificial intelligence to make them appear natural during combat.
 Subtle animations were emphasized by the developers to make the world feel more believable; Rockstar upgraded its Euphoria physics engine and completely overhauled its AI system for the first time in 17 years.
+The team paid great attention to the horse animation to ensure the player felt a connection with the animal.
+They captured footage of real horses in Scotland, used as reference material for animators.
+The team ensured the horse's artificial intelligence was focused on self-preservation, avoiding obstacles and cliffs during navigation.
+Senior animator Jason Barnes brought his dog Einstein to the motion capture set each day; he was used to test the motion capture suits for dogs, and ultimately portrayed the gang's stray dog Cain.
+Barnes noted Einstein's service training meant he was familiar with waiting patiently, making him "perfect" for the role.